DirtyBeastAfterTheToad/LLMidi/readme.md

 5. Wait for the status dot to turn green (model loaded).
 6. Type your musical prompt and click **Generate Pattern**.

-You’ll see a progress bar and log output while the model generates the pattern.
+You’ll see a progress bar while the model generates the pattern.

 _(image: [placeholder_offline_tab.png])_